12 Apr Lemon Meringue Pie

 Off the heat add the cubes of butter and stir to melt in.
 This will reduce the temperature of the filling before adding the eggs.
 Quickly stir in the eggs and when completely amalgamated return to the heat.

 Cook over a medium heat until the filling just comes to a boil.
 Do not leave boiling!

 Take the base out of the fridge and pour the filling over.

 Leave to one side while you make the meringue topping.

 Beat the 4 egg whites in a stand mixer (or use a hand mixer) until soft peak stage.

-Mix the 2 teaspoons of cornflour through the caster sugar.
+Mix the 2 teaspoons of corn flour through the caster sugar.

-Using a metal spoon, place spoonfuls of the meringue on the pie, working around the outside edge first to ‘anchor’ the meringue to the side of the tin and prevent the meringue sinking in the middle of the soft filling. (see image above)
+Using a metal spoon, place spoonful of the meringue on the pie, working around the outside edge first to ‘anchor’ the meringue to the side of the tin and prevent the meringue sinking in the middle of the soft filling. (see image above)